marcobarlo/Preempt-K8s/README.md

 # Preempt-Kubernetes (K8s)

-This repositort contains the code for Preempt-Kubernetes: a Kubernetes dowstream that provides SLO-aware orchestration times.
+This repository contains the code for Preempt-Kubernetes: a Kubernetes dowstream that provides SLO-aware orchestration times.
 The aim of this project is adapt the Kubernetes control plane to cope with soft real-time and latency-aware serverless/cloud native systems.
-For more info, please refer to the paper [SLO-Aware Orchestration Times]().
+For more info, please refer to the paper ["SLO-aware Prioritization of Orchestration Times for Containerized Services"](https://dl.acm.org/doi/10.1145/3767329).

 This repo modifies the upstream Kubernetes Kube-controller-manager and Kubelet to make them multi-priority and (optionally) synchronous.
 The Kube-apiserver remains unmodified, but during the experiments of the paper it was properly configured to have exempt flows.
 Please refer to the official Kubernetes doc for such configuration.